MileHacker Logo

 • No general exit fee for international flights, typically included in ticket price.

-• Confirm all taxes and fees are part of your fare during the reservation process.
+• Confirm all taxes and fees are a portion of your fare during the reservation process.

 • Hidden charges are not common for air travel from VVI.